Field Research Module & Scholarly Paper

 They will undertake field research at one of the international institutions with which the Department of International Health presently collaborates.
 Sites include:

 - University of Health & Allied Sciences (UHAS) in Ho, Ghana (listen to an interview with a UHAS preceptor)

 - The Vector Control Research Centre (VCRC) in Pondicherry, India

 - The National Institute of Nutrition (NIN) in Hyderabad, India

 - International Centre for Diarrhoeal Disease Research (icddr,b) in Dhaka, Bangladesh

 - El Colegio de la Frontera Sur (ECOSUR) in Chiapas, Mexico *Spanish language requirement

-- World Health Organization – the Western Pacific Regional Office (WPRO) in Manila, Philippines, the Regional Office for South-East Asia (SEARO) in New Delhi, India and the Regional Office for Africa (AFRO) in Brazzaville, Republic of the Congo (*The WHO Internship Program is currently suspended due to COVID-19).
+- World Health Organization – the Western Pacific Regional Office (WPRO) in Manila, Philippines, the Regional Office for South-East Asia (SEARO) in New Delhi, India and the Regional Office for Africa (AFRO) in Brazzaville, Republic of the Congo.

 - The National Institute for Medical Research (NIMR) headquartered in Dar es Salaam and additional field stations in Tanzania

 - Non-Governmental Organizations in Southern Africa and South Asia

 A critical element of the MSGH program is a Scholarly Paper that enhances the academic field of global health and provides a meaningful contribution to the health status of underserved populations around the world.
 The topic should be an applied expertise of global health relevance and incorporate core skills from across the curriculum.

 Students are required to present their research findings to both the host institution as well as to program faculty.
 For the latter, students may be able to present remotely.
 Current students are encouraged to attend the presentations, as it will give them a better idea of the prior cohort’s research activities.